This post was most recently updated on January 5th, 2019.

 You can always start a full crawl for your People Results result source.
 If that doesn’t help, check out the next steps, as even though they are for SharePoint Online, the basic concept sometimes helps on-premises, too.
 Just replace “RefinableDate” with whatever Managed Property you want to use, and be sure to configure them on the farm level!

 In SharePoint Online, there aren’t that many things you can do.
 Setting crawl schedule, running a full crawl – all of that is out of your hands!
 And that’s often a good thing, because dealing with some of the search issues that SharePoint Server might have, are quite frankly sometimes very painful.

-For that scenario, the steps are these:
+For that scenario, the steps are below.

 - Remove the alias from the RefinableDate you’re using.

 - Remove the mapping between the People:SPS-Birthday & the RefinableDate.
-Save.